-A master's degree in a field related to Hydrology, Earth Science, Geology, Civil Engineering, Agricultural Engineering, or Water Resources, with an emphasis in water resources or agricultural land management is required.
-A minimum of two years of pertinent, progressively responsible experience in hydrologic investigations, project management, hydrologic measurements, advanced hydrologic modeling, implementation of Montana Water Use Act, working with diverse stakeholder groups, and public speaking are required for Level II, five years for Level III.
+A master's degree in a field related to Hydrology, Earth Science, Geology, Civil Engineering, Agricultural Engineering, or Water Resources, with an emphasis in groundwater resources and water management is required.

+A Hydrogeologist Level II requires a minimum of two years of pertinent, professional, progressively responsible experience in hydrologic investigations, project management, hydrologic measurements, advanced hydrologic modeling, implementation of water rights policy/law, working with diverse stakeholder groups, and public speaking.
+Level III requires a minimum of four years of experience.

-The required knowledge and skills are typically acquired through a combination of education and experience equivalent to a bachelor's degree in natural resource management or the natural sciences, plus a minimum of two years of experience with water resources.
+The required knowledge and skills are typically acquired through a combination of education and experience equivalent to a bachelor's degree in natural resource management or natural sciences, plus a minimum of two to four years of experience with water resources.

-Coursework in water resources, physical or natural sciences, engineering, public speaking, and writing is desirable.
-Hydrologist Level I, II, and III designations are directly related to increased levels of education and experience.
+Coursework in water resources with an emphasis in groundwater, physical or natural sciences, engineering, public speaking, and writing is desirable.